scp-10492/se-locale/README.md

-# se-chs-locale
+# se-locale
-Fixes and improvements to existing SE Chinese translations.
+Fixes and improvements to existing SpaceEngine Chinese translations.